 Fig. 3.
-Four simulated experiments for comparing the EKF, Sequential Map Joining and D&C SLAM algorithms: (first column) straight forward trajectory; (second column) loop closing; (third column) lawn mowing; (fourth column) outward spiral.
-Ground truth environment and trajectory (top row); execution time per step of EKF vs. Map Joining vs. D&C SLAM (second row); total execution time (third row); execution time per step of EKF SLAM vs. amortized execution time per step of D&C SLAM (bottom row).
+Four simulated experiments for comparing the EKF, Sequential Map Joining and D&C SLAM algorithms.
+(First column) Straighforward trajectory; (second column) loop closing; (third column) lawn mowing; (fourth column) outward spiral.
+(Top row) Ground truth environment and trajectory.
+(Second row) Execution time per step of EKF versus Map Joining versus D&C SLAM.
+(Third row) Total execution time.
+(Bottom row) Execution time per step of EKF SLAM versus amortized execution time per step of D&C SLAM.

-SLAM, and also from Map Joining SLAM.
+vehicle equipped with a range and bearing sensor carries out four different trajectories: a straight line, a square loop, lawn mowing, and outward spiral (first, second, third, and fourth columns, respectively).
+The simulated experiments were carried out with known data association for the evaluated algorithms, in order to discard mismatching effects in the resulting performance of the estimators.
+The first row shows the environment and each of the trajectories.
+The second and third rows show the execution time per step and the total execution time, respectively.
+It can be seen that the total cost of D&C SLAM quickly separates from the total cost of EKF SLAM, and also from the Map Joining SLAM.
 The reason is that the computational cost per step of D&C SLAM is lower than that of EKF SLAM most of the time.
-EKF SLAM works with a map of non-decreasing size, while D&C SLAM works on local maps of small size most of the time.
-Map Joining SLAM is computationally equivalent to D&C SLAM when working on local maps.
-In some steps (in the simulation those which are a multiple of 2), the computational cost of D&C is higher.
-In those steps, one or more map joining operations take place (in those that are a power of 2, $2^t$ , t map joining operations take place).
-The accompanying AVI videos dcslam xvid loop.avi, dcslam xvid lawn.avi and dcslam\xvid\spiral.avi (available at http://ieeexplore.ieee.org) show the execution of both EKF SLAM and D&C SLAM for the same sample data.
+EKF SLAM works with a map of nondecreasing size, while D&C SLAM works on local maps of small size most of the time.
+Map joining SLAM is computationally equivalent to D&C SLAM when working on local maps.
+In steps that are a power of two, the computational cost of D&C is higher.
+In those steps, one or more map joining operations take place (in steps $2^t$ , t map joining operations take place).
+The accompanying AVI videos dcslam\xvid\loop.avi, dcslam\xvid\lawn.avi and dcslam\xvid\spiral.avi (available at http://ieeexplore.ieee.org) show the execution of both EKF SLAM and D&C SLAM for the same sample data.
 The frames have been time stamped so that the actual running times of the algorithms in our Matlab implementation are shown.